rm-a0/ipk-l4-scanner/README.md

 </div>

 ## Additional Functionality
+Beyond the task requirements, the implementation includes:
+- Support for flexible port ranges (e.g., -t 1,2-10,11,12-18 as a valid argument).
+- The interface argument can also accept an IP address.
+- Scanning behavior is determined by the interface/hostname format, automatically selecting the corresponding IP version (default is IPv4).

 ## Bibliography
 - Braden, R. *Requirements for Internet Hosts* [online].
 RFC 1122.
 Internet Engineering Task Force (IETF), October 1989.
 Available at: https://tools.ietf.org/html/rfc1122. [cit.
 2025-03-26].